Gia12345/Gia12345.github.io/index.md

 ### Analysis of Anonymous Data Using Classification With Python
 #### (Logistic Regression and K Neighbors Classifier)

 Analyzed anonymous data to classify data into one of two categores.
-Created, trained, saved, and retrieved models to use on test data.
-Results required were the probability that the record was classfied as 1 (vs 0).
+Created, trained, saved, and retrieved models to use on test data to mimic production.

 - #### Analysis
     [Python files](https://github.com/Gia12345/Journey-Projects/tree/master/Data-Science-Data-Analysis-Projects/Anonymous%20Data%20Analysis)